Cherry Chocolate Chip Muffins

 I always say that muffins don’t need to be as pretty and delicate as their cupcake relatives but they need to satisfy when it comes to taste.
 As much as I love fancy and time-consuming decorations, sometimes I crave the simplicity of a great muffin.
 This muffin recipe is super easy to make and is done in no time.
 Whether you want a snack for your coffee break, a brunch muffin or just simply a delicious dessert, try these!

 A little warning when it comes to using store-bought ”already pitted” cherries: Oftentimes a few were missed during the process and will still contain the rock hard pit.
 Despite checking all of them before pouring them into the batter, I missed one.
-My husband took them with to work and almost cracked a tooth on one.
+When I later took them with to work and took my first bite I almost cracked a tooth on one.
 So please check them before incorporating them!!

 I found that these taste best on the day you make them as well as on the second day when stored outside the fridge.
 However, if you wish to store them longer than that during hot months, I recommend storing them in the fridge since they are very moist.
 Once stored in the fridge they will firm up slightly.Print